wycliffkas/pelico-front-exercise/TASK.md

 # Task

+Clone and make use of current repo as a basis.

-Create web store application from scratch.
-Use React + Typescript
+Create web store application.

 ### Product Listing: /products
 - View all available products